arnabganguly/Kafkaconnect/README.md

+- This lab explores ways to use **Kafka Connect** on an HDInsight Managed Kafka Cluster in both **distributed mode**
-In this lab **Kafka Connect**  is  is deployed on an HDInsight Managed Kafka Cluster in **distributed mode**.
+- In this lab **Kafka Connect**  is  deployed on an HDInsight Managed Kafka Cluster in **distributed mode**.
+The la

 Note that the Kafka Connect cluster may be deployed on a set of edge nodes.
 Edges nodes can be added to an HDInsight cluster [either at the time of creation](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-apps-use-edge-node#add-an-edge-node-when-creating-a-cluster) or [post creation](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-apps-use-edge-node#add-an-edge-node-to-an-existing-cluster).

-The number of Edge nodes can be scaled up or down on an existing cluster and this functionality can be used to scale the size of the Kafka Connect cluster.
+- The number of Edge nodes can be scaled up or down on an existing cluster and this functionality can be used to scale the size of the Kafka Connect cluster.

-The connect cluster would ingest messages from twitter and rgen write them to an Azure Storage Blob.
+- The connect cluster would ingest messages from twitter and rgen write them to an Azure Storage Blob.

 ![HDInsight Kafka Schema Registry](https://github.com/arnabganguly/Kafkaconnect/blob/master/images/pic2.png)